goossens/ObjectTalk/docs/guide/Basics.md

 Variables
 ---------

-Variables associate a name (e.g. myVariable) with a value derived from a certain class (e.g. the number 10 or the string "Hello").
-Variables in ObjectTalk do not have to be declared first as they are established through assignment is a particular context.
-In the following example (let's assume this is at the top level of a module), the value 10 will be assigned to variable myVariable in the module's context.
+Variables associate a name (e.g. myVariable) with an object derived from a certain class (e.g. the number 10 or the string "Hello").
+Variables in ObjectTalk must be declared to establish visibility in a certain scope.
+In the following example (let's assume this is at the top level of a module), the value 10 will be assigned to variable myVariable in the module's scope.

-	myVariable = 10;
+	var myVariable = 10;
 	print(myVariable); // this will print the number 10.

 In the following example, the variable is assigned to a class OtContext and therefore becomes a class member.

 	class myClass: Object {
-		myVariable = 10;
+		var myVariable = 10;
 	}

 	print(myClass.myVariable); // this will print the number 10.

-As you can see from the examples, the variables do not have to be type declared as the assign determines what type of object is stored in the variable.
+As you can see from the examples, the variables do not have to be type declared as the assignment  determines what type of object is stored in the variable.

 Comments
 --------